Using RTDs

 How do RTDs work?

-If the proportionality were exact, the temperature coefficient of resistance, defined as the change in resistance per °C over the 0°C to 100°C range, would be,
+If the proportionality were exact, the temperature coefficient of resistance – defined as the change in resistance per Kelvin or degree Celsius – for a specific sensor constructed with a resistance of 100Ω at 273.15 Kelvin (0°C) would be

 RTDs are most often manufactured to have a resistance of 100Ω at 0°C, but varieties are available with baseline resistances of 200Ω, 1KΩ, 2KΩ, 4KΩ, 10KΩ, and other values.

-Most RTDs available commercially in the US use the European Standard (0.00385 Ω/Ω/°C coefficient), so that their resistance increases from 100 Ω at 0°C to 138.5 Ω at 100°C, as shown in the following graph.
+Most RTDs available commercially use the standard TCR value of 0.00385 Ω/Ω/°C, so that their resistance increases from 100 Ω at 0°C to 138.5 Ω at 100°C, with actual intermediate values shown in the following graph.
 You can see that the response is quite linear, but for precision work the slight curvature of the graph should be taken into account.

-Data for the above graph is available in an RTD Resistance vs Temperature Table.
+Data for the above graph is available in an RTD Resistance vs Temperature Table in Excel.

 You can find lots more information on RTDs, including accuracy tables and resistance vs temperature tables, at,